patriciogonzalezvivo/patriciogonzalezvivo.com/about.md

 Patricio Gonzalez Vivo is an artist and developer who creates interactive installations and visual applications.
 He is also a Psychologist specializing in Expressive Art Therapy; he uses code as an expressive language to develop a better together.
 His work explores interstitial spaces between organic and synthetic, analog and digital, individual and collective.

-His MFA in Design & Technology is from [Parsons The New School](http://www.newschool.edu/parsons/mfa-design-technology/" target="_blank"), and he is an active member of the [OpenFrameworks](www.openFrameworks.cc" target="_blank") developer community.
+His MFA in Design & Technology is from [Parsons The New School](http://www.newschool.edu/parsons/mfa-design-technology/" target="_blank") and he is an active member of the [OpenFrameworks](www.openFrameworks.cc" target="_blank") developer community.

 Patricio lives in Brooklyn, NY and Buenos Aires, Argentina.